Denise Pearson: After Five Star

 In December 2012, Pearson appeared in her first pantomime, starring as the Fairy Godmother in Cinderella at the Milton Keynes Theatre alongside Louie Spence.
 In the show she earned excellent reviews and sang three songs - "Don't Leave Me This Way", "Let It Be" and "Once Upon A Time" - of which the latter two can be found on a mini-album released at the same time, simply entitled Deniece Pearson.

 With a new management deal signed to Baronet Entertainment, Denise supported The Jacksons on the UK leg of their Unity tour in February and March 2013.

 In September 2013, Pearson released an EP called "Freak Dance" and made a video of the same name which premiered on "The Chart Show".
 The EP also featured a song called "Rafiki Yangu" (Swahili for 'my friend') a tribute to and celebration of Nelson Mandela, and of Africa's fight for peace and posterity.
 All profits from the sales of the song were donated to the Nelson Mandela Children's Fund (UK).

 Pearson's first ever solo album, Imprint, was released in June 2014 and features input from US producer Wayne Gerard.

 Pearson toured the UK throughout 2015 with her siblings Stedman, Doris and Delroy performing at 1980s revival gigs.

 Pearson appeared as a guest vocalist on the New Year's Day edition of Top of the Pops in 2016, performing to Sigala's number one hit "Easy Love".

 Pearson sat as a member of the UK jury for the Eurovision Song Contest 2022.

-9 August 2023 saw the release of new single Forever Young featuring new versions of System Addict & Rain Or Shine produced by 7th Heaven.
-Forever Young is the first single from forthcoming 2nd album "Free-Queen-See" due Spring/Summer 2024.

 12 August 2023 Deniece performed a 40th Anniversary show at Pizza Express Live Holborn, with a second show 30 September 2023.

+Pearson's sophomore solo album, Free-Queen-See, released in November 2025.
+It was preceded by singles Forever Young, Evolution X and Like A Child in 2023, 2024 and 2025 respectively.